aaarrvhh/SOP_in_fJOB/PE/i_D_R_A_C_training_note_202102.md

 `login.axon.dell.labs.net/login`  -> `workflow.axon.dell.labs.net`
 Axon - Marketplace

 In this video, login to Axon web -> found “iDRAC BDC Automation” by searching in Marketplace → after execute “iDRAC BDC Automation”,  introduce how to configure and start workflow for running the automation test.

-in the “start workflow” page.
+in the “start workflow” page. uses needs to select or fill some fields before start.

 field “component_name”
 select function like as redfish / racadm

 field “email_addr”
 can multi email address and separate by “ , ”